 It is possible to hear the sound of water running through your pipes in your house.
 If there is an uncommon noise associated with this, that’s a red flag.
 This noise could be the result of a blockage, a leak or pipes that are too old and need attention.
 Be aware of peculiar sounds, especially in the walls of older homes.

 Inspecting your pipes up close can also reveal rusty and/or corroded pipes.
 Even if the pipes that are located outside are rusty, that is an indication that the pipes inside the house are rusty as well.
 Corroded pipes can cause subsequent problems throughout the house.
-It can hurt entire plumbing systems, cause foul odors, stain fixtures and produce health problems.hidden leaks, Pipe Repair
+It can hurt entire plumbing systems, cause foul odors, stain fixtures and produce health problems.hidden leaks, Low Water Pressure, Pipe Repair